MarinCervinschi/slides-parser/README.md

 The application includes comprehensive error handling for:

 - Invalid file types (only PDFs are supported)
-- File size limits (max 10MB)
+- File size limits
 - PDF parsing errors
 - API errors (network issues, invalid API key, etc.)
 - Empty or corrupted PDFs

 All errors are displayed to the user via toast notifications.

-## Rate Limiting and Request Tracking
+## Rate Limiting and Request Tracking (Production Only)

 To prevent abuse and ensure fair usage, the application implements a hybrid rate-limiting mechanism.